Jimbo1167/local_video_transcriber/README.md

 # Video Transcriber

-A Python tool for transcribing videos with speaker diarization.
-This tool extracts audio from video files, transcribes the speech to text, and identifies different speakers in the conversation.
+A Python tool for transcribing videos and audio files with speaker diarization.
+This tool processes video or audio files, transcribes the speech to text, and identifies different speakers in the conversation.

 ## Features

+- Support for both video and audio files
+- Direct WAV file processing (no conversion needed)
 - Video to audio extraction
 - Speech-to-text transcription using Whisper
 - Speaker diarization